naveya-g/naveya-g/README.md

 ### About Me 🌐
 Leveraging 6+ years of expertise in modeling, data analysis, and statistical analysis, I turn complex data into actionable insights, driving innovation in the data science field.
+Currently, working as a Data Analyst Consultant.

 ### Education 🎓